Please note - Civic Offices re-opened to visitors on Monday 12 April.

 The national guidance on social distancing is currently '2m, or 1m with risk mitigation where 2m is not viable'.
 Where it is practically possible, visitors shall maintain a 2m distance, but 1m+ will now be acceptable with the appropriate mitigation (face mask) measures in place.

-People will need to download the free NHS Covid-19 app and scan the QR code which will be displayed outside before entering the building.
+People will need to download the free NHS Covid-19 app and scan the QR code which is displayed outside before entering the building.
 By 'checking in', the app records the time users spend at a venue without recording any personal data.
 Users will then receive an alert if they have recently visited a venue where they have come into contact with coronavirus.

 For visitors who don't have access to the app, details will need to be left at reception inside the Civic Offices.
 If requested, this information will then be shared with NHS Test and Trace for the purpose of contact tracing.
 Personal data will be securely retained by Fareham Borough Council for 21 days, after which time it will be deleted.